Charles Felix of Sardinia: Patronage

 Charles Felix was an avid patron of art and culture.
 In 1824, he acquired Hautecombe Abbey, where many of his ancestors were buried and entrusted a restoration programme to the architect Ernesto Melano.

 In the same year, he was responsible for the acquisition of a good part of the collection which now constitutes the Museo Egizio in Turin.
 The pieces were acquired from Bernardino Drovetti, a native of Barbania, who was then the French consul in Egypt.
 The collection was placed in the Palazzo dell'Accademia delle Scienze, which is still the site of the museum.

-In 1827, Charles Felix instituted the chamber of commerce and the School of Palaeography and Diplomacy, affiliated to the academy of painting and sculpture.
+In 1827, Charles Felix instituted the Chamber of Commerce and the School of Palaeography and Diplomacy, affiliated with the Academy of Painting and Sculpture.

 Death and succession

 Charles Felix died without issue on 27 April 1831, in Turin at the Palazzo Chablais which had been given to him by his sister Princess Maria Anna, Duchess of Chablais, after a reign of ten years.
 He was buried at Hautecombe Abbey in Savoy, where his wife was also buried in 1849.
 With his death, the main line of the House of Savoy became extinct.
-He was succeeded by the senior male member of the House of Savoy-Carignano, the regent Charles Albert (1798-1849).
+He was succeeded by the senior male member of the House of Savoy-Carignano, the regent Charles Albert (1798–1849).
 The selection of Charles Albert as successor had not been made willingly, since Charles Albert had shown himself to be inclined to liberalism and friendly to the carbonari.

 Legacy

 The Teatro Carlo Felice in Genoa is named for him.
 The principal road of the island of Sardinia, the Strada statale 131 Carlo Felice, which connects the towns of Cagliari and Sassari-Porto Torres, constructed in the 19th century, is named for him.
+At the Cagliari end of that road there is a statue of him, pointing to the city.
+It is the typical prop for the celebrations of Cagliari Calcio fans, being decked with cloaks and flags in the team's colours of red and blue whenever the team is promoted or escapes relegation.